entando/entando-docs/vuepress/docs/next/tutorials/solution/entando-hub.md

 ![install-bundles.png](./hub-images/install-bundles.png)

 4. Click each bundle icon and `Install` the bundle, where order of installation is important.
 The `entando-hub-application-bundle` must be installed first because it provides the `entando-hub-content-bundle` with MFEs.
 It may take several minutes to download the Docker images for the microservices and install the related assets.
->For multi-bundle components or PBCs, you will need to follow the same order of installtion for upgrades.
-For uninstalling a bundle group, follow the reverse order of installation.
+>For multi-bundle components or PBCs, you will need to follow the same order of installation for upgrades.
+For uninstalling the group, follow the reverse order of bundle installation.

 ## Configuration
 1. Set up permissions to configure the service for the Hub administrator: